cloudaware/compliance-policies/ce/ca/azure/storage/blob-containers-soft-delete/description.md

 ### From Azure Portal

-1. From the Azure home page, open the hamburger menu in the top left or click on the arrow pointing right with `More services` underneath.
+1. Go to `Storage Accounts`.
-2. Select `Storage`.
+2. For each Storage Account, under `Data management`, go to `Data protection`.
-3. Select `Storage Accounts`.
+3. Ensure that `Enable soft delete for blobs` is checked.
-4. For each Storage Account, navigate to `Data protection` in the left scroll column.
+4. Ensure that `Enable soft delete for containers` is checked.
-5. Ensure that `soft delete` is checked for both blobs and containers.
-Also check if the `retention period` is a sufficient length for your organization.
+5. Ensure that the retention period for both is a sufficient length for your organization.

 ### From Azure CLI